blorente/naylang-documentation/src/modular_visitor_pattern.md

 #### Example

-Following the previous example, it is possible to define a superclass that agrupates the behavior of "executing code before and after evaluating a node".
+Following the previous example, it is possible to define a superclass that bundles the behavior of "executing code before and after evaluating a node".
 Let us call that class `BeforeAfterEvaluator`.
 This class has the responsibility of implementing calls to the regular evaluation and providing interfaces for the `before()` and `after()` operations.

 ```c++
 class BeforeAfterEvaluator : public Evaluator {